I know I can’t be the only one when I say that dreadlocks on girls look so cool. I’ve always loved the look.

 However, dreadlocks – the real kind, at least – can be a major commitment, and so here’s the next best thing: faking dreadlocks!

 There are a lot of articles that has been posted since I wrote this a couple of years ago, and while I am sure they are great, I’ve noticed that they are making things a little bit too complicated.
 Here are my tips on how to fake dreadlocks:

-Removing the fake dreadlocks.
+You might want to know how to go about Removing them.
 Fake dreadlocks will last the whole day; until you wash it off.
 Removing them can get very tricky, and you gotta do it carefully so that you don’t damage your hair further.
 For that, I would recommend using the method I wrote about in How to… Remove Hair Tangles, Knots & Stiff Hairstyles.